 Have you taken archery lessons and know basic archery safety skills?
-If so please come join us at one of our sessions (either indoor or outdoor) and we’ll try to make you welcome and tell you about our facilities and club.
+If so please come join us at one of our club shoots and we’ll try to make you welcome and tell you about our facilities and club.

 If you’ve already had a look at the range and would like to join, you can easily join online.